yellowdog/python-examples/README.md

 ### Task and Task Group Name Substitution

-The following numbering and naming substitutions are available for use in Task and Task Group naming, i.e., they can be used in the `name` properties for Tasks and Task Groups respectively in JSON Work Requirements.
-Note that Task Group names cannot use the `{{task_number}}` directive.
+The following numbering and naming substitutions are available for use in Task and Task Group naming, only when the Work Requirement is specified as  JSON document, i.e., they can be used in the `name` properties for Tasks and Task Groups in JSON specifications.

-**Tasks** can also use any of the substitutions in any of their properties.
+The following table defines the context(s) in which each variable can be used:

 | Directive               | Description                                       | Task | Task Group |
 |:------------------------|:--------------------------------------------------|:-----|:-----------|